elsiribot/fedi/client/native/README.md

 If you are running an AArch64 Mac (M1/M2) and see an error when running `npm run ios` instead try:

 ```
-npm run ios-arm64
+yarn run ios-arm64
 ```

-If you still have trouble, open the `/mobile-ui/ios/FedimintReactNative.xcworkspace` in Xcode and try running the app from there.
+If you still have trouble, open the `/client/native/ios/FedimintReactNative.xcworkspace` in Xcode and try running the app from there.
 Otherwise, double-check your React Native environment setup before opening an issue.

 ## Directory Structure

 -   `/screens`
     -   contains React components that are directly accessible by the navigator
     -   need to be properly typed and added to the `Router`
 -   `/components` folder
     -   contains React components categorized by `/feature`
     -   consider creating a new folder if building something that does not fall into one of the existing `/feature` categories
     -   `/components/ui` is for more generalized components expected to be reused in many (3+) different components or screens

 ## Style Guide